ChapatteMateo/ADACADABRA/index.md

 ## I'm just skipping through to put my ideaaaaas:

 So let's try to visualise on the London map if there are any clear correlations visible (between wealth level and the different nutrients proportions):

+[TODO: rework the graphic it displays bigger and lower space between the 2 comparing] -> to export plt figure in high definition -> fig.savefig("choro_map.png", bbox_inches='tight', dpi=600)
 ![png](/assets/img/graphs/choro_map_HD.png)

 As you can see above, even so displaying stats on maps in kind of fancy it is not always the best way to visualize the correlations.